Wonsan: Ullim Falls

-Wonsan Kalma Coastal Tourist Area
+Wonsan-Kalma Coastal Tourist Area

 In July 2016, KCNA announced that the Kalma area, located near a former military proving ground and training area located on the central east coast of North Korea, would be turned into a summer tourist resort.
 According to its press release, the area was expected to boast a "four-kilometer-long beach resort, not far away from such scenic spots as Mt.
 Kumgang, Lake Sijung, Chongsokjong and Lagoon Samil and the Masikryong Ski Resort".

 It remained a priority project for the following years, until 2020, when the further works on it were halted.
 As of June 2025, most of the work on it was done.
-On June 24, 2025, Kim Jong un inaugurated the Wonsan Kalma Coastal Tourist Area.
-It is opened to domestic tourists on July 1, 2025.
+On 24 June 2025, Kim Jong un inaugurated the Wonsan Kalma Coastal Tourist Area.
+It is opened to domestic tourists on 1 July 2025.
 As for international tourists, it is barred, only open to Russians.
 The visit periodicity is not certain, foreign tourists were temporarily closed at the beginning of the opening.
 According to the tour group members have been there before, the environment is quite clean, but it seems that some additional work is needed, contact with local people is also limited.
 According to the Korean Central News Agency, it has hotels and inns with a capacity of nearly 20,000 people, and a beach service.
 It is said that there are facilities and various sports, entertainment, commercial and catering facilities, and cultural life bases that are not affected by the seasons.
-It also has a international airport called Wonsan Kalma International Airport (currently only accepts domestic routes).
+It also has an international airport called Wonsan Kalma International Airport (currently only accepts domestic routes).
 It is the largest single-owned beach resort in the world.